On this page

 - resolving conflicts between changes to the same data on different clients

 Atlas Device Sync handles network access and conflict resolution in a background thread of your application, so your application logic stays the same regardless of network conditions.
 The App Services data model makes it easy to manage a consistent schema of objects in your database and across all client platforms.

 Atlas Device Sync is built on 3 main pillars:

 For a deep dive into how Device Sync works, see: Atlas Device Sync Protocol.

 Atlas Device Sync is built on the assumption that connectivity will drop.
 We call this mentality offline-first.
-After you make changes to the local realm on the client device, the a Realm SDK automatically sends the changes to the server as soon as possible.
-Likewise, the a Realm SDK automatically receives changes from the server and integrates those changes into the local realm.
+After you make changes to the local realm on the client device, the Realm SDK automatically sends the changes to the server as soon as possible.
+Likewise, the Realm SDK automatically receives changes from the server and integrates those changes into the local realm.
 In effect, you continue to work with the local realm without moment-to-moment concern for network connectivity or lack thereof.

 The offline-first design leads to one of the main benefits of Atlas App Services: a seamless user experience.
-Users interact with local data with zero latency regardless of their moment-to-moment connectivity, and because Atlas Device Sync is built into the a Realm SDK, you do not need to write your own synchronization protocol and deal with connectivity issues when synchronizing data.
+Users interact with local data with zero latency regardless of their moment-to-moment connectivity, and because Atlas Device Sync is built into the Realm SDK, you do not need to write your own synchronization protocol and deal with connectivity issues when synchronizing data.